playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 # Optional Injected Values {#optional-injected-values}

 Let's think back to the start of this chapter.
-The original goal of introducing dependency injection was to enable sharing user login information throughout multiple components.
+The original goal of introducing dependency injection was to enable the sharing of user login information throughout multiple components.

 While you might expect the user's login information to always be present, what if it wasn't?
 What if, when the user first creates their account, they opt out of inputting their name and profile picture?
-Even if this seems unlikely, a robust application should handle edge-cases like this.
+Even if this seems unlikely, a robust application should handle edge cases like this.

-Luckily, React, Angular, and Vue are all able to withstand an empty value provided through dependency injection by marking the value as "optional."
+Luckily, React, Angular, and Vue can all withstand an empty value provided through dependency injection by marking the value as "optional."

 <!-- tabs:start -->

 ## React

 In React, handling optionally injected values doesn't require a new API.
-We can still use the `useContext` hook in the child component, even if there is no provider.
+We can still use the `useContext` hook in the child component, even without a provider.

 ```jsx
 const HelloMessageContext = createContext();